Slovak Figure Skating Championships: History

-The first Slovak skating club – the Bratislava Skating Club (Pozsony Korcsolzázó Egylet) – was founded in 1871.
+The first Slovak skating club was founded in 1871 in Bratislava.
 In 1918, after the dissolution of the Austro-Hungarian Empire, the First Czechoslovak Republic was established.
-The Skating Union of the Czechoslovak Republic was formed in 1922, which brought together both Czech and Slovak skaters.
+The Skating Union of the Czechoslovak Republic (Korčuliarsky zväz Československej republiky) was formed in 1922, bringing together both Czech and Slovak skaters.
+Skating lagged in Slovakia until the construction of an artificial ice rink in Bratislava in 1941.
 Czech and Slovak skaters competed at the Czechoslovak Figure Skating Championships until the dissolution of Czechoslovakia in 1992.
 While Czechoslovakia ceased to exist on 31 December 1992, the 1993 Czechoslovak Championships had actually taken place earlier that month.
-The Slovak Republic was established on 1 January 1993, and in June 1993, the Slovak Figure Skating Association was accepted as a full member of the International Skating Union (ISU).
+The Slovak Republic was established on 1 January 1993, and in June 1993, the Slovak Figure Skating Association was accepted as a member of the International Skating Union.
 The first official Slovak Figure Skating Championships were held in Banská Bystrica in December 1993.
 Rastislav Vnučko won the men's event, Zaneta Štefániková won the women's event, and Viera Poráčová and Pavol Poráč won the ice dance event.

-The Czech Skating Association and the Slovak Figure Skating Association ran independent national championships until the 2006–07 season, when the two associations joined their national championships together as one event.
+The Czech and Slovak skating federations ran independent national championships until the 2006–07 season, when the two associations joined their championships together as one event.
 The inaugural Czech and Slovak Figure Skating Championships were held in Liberec in the Czech Republic.
-Tomáš Verner of the Czech Republic won the men's event, while Igor Macypura was the highest ranked Slovak men's singles skater.
-Ivana Reitmayerová of Slovakia won the women's event, while Nella Simaová was the highest ranked Czech women's singles skater.
+Tomáš Verner of the Czech Republic won the men's event, while Igor Macypura was the highest ranked Slovak skater.
+Ivana Reitmayerová of Slovakia won the women's event, while Nella Simaová was the highest ranked Czech skater.
 Kamila Hájková and David Vincour of the Czech Republic were the only entrants in the ice dance event.
 The Czech Republic and Slovakia alternated as hosts for the combined championships until the 2008–09 season, when Poland joined and the Three Nationals Figure Skating Championships were officially formed.
 Since Hungary joined during the 2013–14 season, the event has been known as the Four Nationals Figure Skating Championships.
 The four nations rotate as hosts, while skaters from the four countries compete together and the results are then split at the end of the competition to form national podiums.

-The 2026 Four Nationals Championships are scheduled to be held from 11 to 13 December 2025 in Prešov, Slovakia.